patrick-amusivwa/MS1-pawsandclaws/README.md

 ## Designs
 ### Surface
 #### Colour
 The main colour for the website is a mid-toned dusky blue.
 This was chosen as blue is often associated with sincerity and reliability, which are attractive attributes for a charity.
 Yellow was picked as a contrast colour for call-to-action buttons and important information.
 This not only makes this information ‘pop’, but it creates a fun, appealing colour scheme that is easy on the eye.
 An off-white, blue-toned colour was used for the background to main text, which is in a dark blue colour.
 This is to reduce eye-strain and make sure the website is accessible to colour blind and dyslexic people.
+To cater for colour blind users, red and green were avoided.

 #### Typography
 Fredoka One and Raleway were imported from google fonts for use in this project.
 Fredoka One was chosen for its fun appearance and its heavy weight.
 It was used for titles throughout the project.
 Raleway was chosen for its readability, and as a sans-serif font, it avoids some of the issues associated with letters blending together for dyslexic readers.
 To further aid readability, I have increased the letter spacing in most instances.

-Call to Action
+#### Call to Action
 Call to actions have been designed to be as visible as possible.
 This includes using yellow as the main colour for buttons, and as a highlight colour when hovering over links in the top navbar.
 As the footer is a off-white, the social media links change instead to the mid-blue colour on hover so they remain legible.
 A light grey was used as the background colour for the navbar drop down menus, making it more visible on the mid-blue background.
 Call to action buttons are placed at key locations on the website, after information that may make a reader want to volunteer/donate/enquire about adoption.
 The ‘volunteer’ section in the navbar and the ‘Contact Us’ buttons throughout the website lead to the contact us form.
 All call to action buttons are placed center, making them easy to find.
 I also used a subtle animation to make them grow on hover.